 Is it safe?

 If you have not been diagnosed with any pregnancy complications such as placenta previa or low lying placenta or any other condition, you can go ahead with your plan.
-Women who underwent IVF treatment in India should be extra careful while traveling.
+Women who underwent IVF treatment should be extra careful while traveling.
 Also, discuss with your doctor before planning any future trip and get your prenatal checkups rescheduled accordingly so that you don’t skip any.

 Best time to travel?